edimaudo/DAID/README.md

 # DAID

 ## Overview
-DAID is built to help users move from messy thoughts to smarter decisions.
+DAID is a decision intelligence tool that help users move from messy thoughts to smarter decisions.

 ## Project Structure